Finding and arranging

 Museum report + appendices, Heritage report + appendices.

 You must hand in your report at the very least 6 weeks after the last day of the internship.
 After these six weeks the report will not be graded and a new internships needs to be chosen, unless the Board of Examiners gives permission for the delay.
-The weeks during which the Administration Office is closed (summer holidays and Christmas holidays) are not counted.
+The weeks during which the Education Office is closed (summer holidays and Christmas holidays) are not counted.

 N.B. if you want to graduate in:

 A printed version of the completed internship report must be posted in the mailbox labelled Internship Reports.
 The submitted copy will not be returned to you.
-You may access it during the opening hours of the Administration Office, where it will be archived for 5 years.
+You may access it during the opening hours of the Education Office, where it will be archived for 5 years.

 You also need to submit part B of the internship report via Blackboard SafeAssign.
 Enrol in the Blackboard module Internship 1 & 2 and follow the instructions.
 For Dutch internships, it is vital that you first pass the PvE through SafeAssign and then part B of the internship report.